mlg-blog/mlg-blog.github.io/_drafts/ngvi-bnns-part-1.md

 Separately, natural-gradient update steps were introduced as a principled way of incorporating the information geometry of the distribution being optimised ([Amari, 1998](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.452.7280&rep=rep1&type=pdf)).
 By incorporating the geometry of the distribution, we expect to take gradient steps in much better directions.
 This should speed up gradient optimisation significantly.
-For a more detailed explanation, please look at the motivation in papers such as [Khan & Nielsen (2018)](https://arxiv.org/pdf/1807.04489.pdf) or [Martens (2020)](https://jmlr.org/papers/volume21/17-678/17-678.pdf).
-I found figures such as Figure 1(a) from [Khan & Nielsen (2018)](https://arxiv.org/pdf/1807.04489.pdf) particularly useful.
+For a more detailed explanation, please look at the motivation in papers such as [Khan & Nielsen (2018)](https://arxiv.org/pdf/1807.04489.pdf) or [Martens (2020)](https://jmlr.org/papers/volume21/17-678/17-678.pdf); I found figures such as Figure 1(a) from [Khan & Nielsen (2018)](https://arxiv.org/pdf/1807.04489.pdf) particularly useful.

 It therefore makes sense to try and apply natural-gradient updates to VI for NNs, where speed of convergence has been an issue.
-In this blog post, we will do this while looking closely at the mathematical details.
+In this blog post, we do this while looking closely at the mathematical details.
 We will follow the appendices in [Khan et al. (2018)](https://arxiv.org/pdf/1806.04854.pdf).
 I also hope that, after reading this blog, you will be able to confidently approach recent papers that use NGVI, papers which often assume some knowledge of how NGVI algorithms are derived.